pinefoambath/GuardianAPI_App/README.md

 Guardian Search App
 ===================================

-This app displays a list of recent articles for a particular keyword in the Guardian website API.
+This app displays a list of "good news", created via the Guardian website API.
+Users can search good news stories from the past 20 years.

 Getting Started
 ---------------